-Apply to KCC by creating an account and completing an Application for Admissions on the Kellogg Community College Website.
-Submit the form at least 24 hours before completing the COMPASS assessment and registering for modules.
+Apply to KCC by creating an account and completing application for admission at www.kellogg.edu.
+Submit the form at least 24 hours before completing the Accuplacer assessment and registering for modules.
 The form may be submitted online or in person at the RMTC.

 - Adults 18 years of age or older, or

 - High school graduates (or high school equivalency certificate [GED]), or

 Important!
 Currently enrolled high school students, or currently enrolled home school students ages 14 -17 may apply through Dual Enrollment (additional approvals and/or materials may be required).

 The Assessment Testing is not required for Industrial Trades Certificate programs.
 It is only required for Industrial Trades Associate in Applied Science Degree Programs.